yandthj/HPC/docs/Documentation/Applications/Templates/berkeleygw_example.md

 ## Getting Started

-This section provides the minimum amount of information needed to run a BerkeleyGW job on an NREL cluster.
+This section provides the minimum amount of information needed to run a BerkeleyGW job on an NLR cluster.

 First, see which versions of BerkeleyGW are available with `module avail` and load your preferred version with `module load`: